Bat Rehabilitation in Hampshire

 All our activities are generally listed on the website and in our newsletter, 'Bat Droppings'.

-Presentations that we have given during 2022 and 2023 include:
+Presentations that we have given during 2024 include:

-'Bats, Superheroes of the Night' for the South Downs and the Romsey groups of the Hampshire and Isle of Wight Wildlife Trust, for the Watercress and Winterbournes project volunteers, for the Design Chapel at Southampton, for the Cumberland House Museum at Southsea, for the Chawton Women's Institute and for the University of Southampton Wildlife Society.
+'Bats, Superheroes of the Night' for the Ringwood Natural History Society, the Bishops Waltham Wilder group of the Hampshire and Isle of Wight Wildlife Trust, Selsey Gardening Club, Upham Climate Group, for the Design Chapel at Southampton, for the Cumberland House Museum in Southsea and for the Romsey Organic Gardeners.

-Bat presentations to various schools (including Bedales and Kingscourt Schools) and youth groups (including Cowplain and Swanmore Beavers, 28th Itchen Cubs)
+Bat presentations to various schools (including Wellow and Awbridge Primary Schools) and youth groups (including Brownies, Beavers and Cubs)

 "Bats in the Historic Environment" for the Managing Wildlife in the Historic Environment course at West Dean College.